 - Sweetener: I use stevia.
 You can use a powdered sweetener instead if you'd like.

 - Unsweetened cocoa powder: It's best to use Dutch-processed cocoa powder in this recipe.
-It's milder and less acidic than natural cocoa powder.
+It's milder and less acidic than natural cacao powder.

 Variations